DIDSR/bias.myti.report/docs/_sources/index.rst.txt

-.. bias.myti.Report documentation master file, created by sphinx-quickstart on Thu Jan 11 12:34:06 2024.
+.. bias.myti.report documentation master file, created by sphinx-quickstart on Thu Jan 11 12:34:06 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-bias.myti.Report
+bias.myti.report
 ================
 Bias.myti.report is a bias visualization tool designed to facilitate the systematic comparison of bias mitigation methods through the creation of multiple models with a range of AI biases.
 The tool provides the guidance on how to implement two approaches, namely quantitative misrepresentation and inductive transfer learning, for such bias amplification.
 Additional controls over the degree to which bias is amplified can be taken in both approaches.
 The tool can be readily incorporated into the AI development pipeline so that the bias mitigation methods can be evaluated under specific user cases.